-- 8:00PM – Head home feeling great because you helped hundreds of people vote today!
+- 8:00PM – Head home to watch election results, feeling great because you helped people vote today!

 During this public health crisis, officials are closely monitoring and following the latest CDC guidance.
 Election officials across the state are working to procure the personal protective equipment (PPE) and developing the sanitation protocols to ensure the safety of election workers and voters at the polling places.

-With just a day of work and a half-day of training, you can have an incredible impact on the upcoming election and help hundreds — even thousands — of voters.
+With just a day of work and a half-day of training, you can have an incredible impact on the upcoming election.

 Frequently Asked Questions:

 Yes, this is a paid position.
 The rate of pay may vary depending on your county and the role you take on, but it starts around $100 for the day.

 What resources are available to help me prepare?

 Your county will offer training for all election workers.
 You’ll attend that training session.
 You can also review or reference the Election Worker Handbook, which includes key procedures and rules.
 The on-site supervisor (i.e., Election Judge) is typically experienced and happy to help!
 And the elections office is just a phone call away to offer additional support and to answer questions.